maxnz/csinparallel-gen/README.md

 ## General Overview
 The image uses `ansible-pull` to automatically update itself using a StoGit [repository](https://stogit.cs.stolaf.edu/hd-image/hd-image).
-This sets up everything needed to enable the automatic `ansible-pull` updates.
+This sets up everything needed to enable the automatic `ansible-pull` updates, including automatic connection to St. Olaf Wi-Fi and adding the hd-admin user.
 The image then takes care of updating itself from v3.0.0 to the latest version the next time it is booted.